Brampton Capitals

 The Brampton Capitals were a Junior "A" ice hockey team from Brampton, Ontario, Canada.
 They were a part of the Ontario Junior Hockey League.
-The team was decommissioned by the league, in March 2012.

 History

 The team was formed as Nobleton Capitals in 1984 and later as the Etobicoke Capitals.
 Since moving to Brampton in 1989, the Capitals have been one of the more dominant teams in the OPJHL.
 With three league titles, the Capitals have never moved on to the Dudley Hewitt Cup.

 In 2000, the Capitals won their second league title, 4-games-to-2 over the Lindsay Muskies.
 In 2002, Brampton won their third Buckland Trophy 4-games-to-2 against the Wellington Dukes.

+The team was decommissioned by the league in March 2012.